-Many of these people will decide to hold off on making an investment, choosing to keep their money out of the markets in order to see what happens.
+Many will decide to hold off on making an investment, choosing to keep their money out of the markets in order to see what happens.

 This might seem sensible, but if you find yourself in this position it’s worth taking time to really consider your best option.
 The first thing to do is to remind yourself why you’re investing in the first place.
 Any investment should be made with the goal of achieving something you want, such as providing for your retirement; however, it’s important to remember that returns don’t run like clockwork.